dgkanatsios/AzureContainerInstancesManagement/README.md

 ## High level overview

-Project exposes some Functions/webhooks that can be called to create/delete/get logs Azure Container Instances.
-There is a Function which can be used to report running/active sessions for each container.
+Project contains some Functions/webhooks that can be called to create/delete/get logs from Azure Container Instances (called `ACICreate`,`ACIDelete`,`ACIDetails` respectively).
+There is a Function, called `ACISetSessions`, which can be used to set/report running/active sessions for each container.
 These sessions could be game server sessions or just 'remaining work to do'.
 When we create a new container, it takes some time for it to be created.
 When it's done and the container is running successfully, our project is notified via an [Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) message.
-There is also a Function that GETs the running containers, the number of their active jobs/sessions as well as their Public IPs.
+This message is posted to the `ACIMonitor` method, whose sole purpose is to listen to this messages and act appropriately.
+There is also a Function (`ACIList`) that retrieves a list of the running containers, the number of their active jobs/sessions as well as their Public IPs.
 This can be used to see the load of the running containers.

-We have a Function that enables the caller to set the state of a container.
+There is also a Function (`ACISetState`) that enables the caller to set the state of a container.
 This can be used to 'smoothly delete' a running container.
 Imagine this, at some point in time, we might want to delete a container (probably the existing ones can handle the incoming load).
 However, we do not want to disrupt existing jobs/sessions running on this particular container, so we do it call this Function to set its state as 'MarkedForDeletion'.
-Moreover, there is another Function that is called on regular time intervals whose job is to delete containers that are 'MarkedForDeletion' and have no running jobs/sessions on them.
+Moreover, there is another Function (`ACIGC`) that is called on regular time intervals whose job is to delete containers that are 'MarkedForDeletion' and have no running jobs/sessions on them.
+To delete them, it calls the `ACIDelete` Function.

 Finally, we suppose that there is an external service that uses our Functions to manage running Docker containers and schedule sessions on them.

 ## Inspiration
-This project was heavily inspired by a similar project that deals with VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).
+This project was heavily inspired by a similar project that deals with a similar issue but uses Azure VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).

 ## One-click deployment